Surya-Rajput/AIDI_1002_FinalTermProject/README.md

 #### NOTE : Plotly (Plotly python graphing library) is used to create the visualisations in this project.
 Please install plotly to run the visualisation codes and plot the graphs.

 #### Python libraries used:
+* Numpy,
+* Pandas,
-* numpy,
+* Seaborn
-* pandas,
+* Matplotlib
-seaborn
-matplotlib
-LabelEncoder, train_test_split, metrics, GridSearchCV, LogisticRegression, KNeighborsClassifier, RandomForestClassifier, GradientBoostingClassifier, tree, GaussianNB, and svm from sklearn tensorflow and keras from TensorFlow xgboost
+* LabelEncoder, train_test_split, metrics, GridSearchCV, LogisticRegression, KNeighborsClassifier, RandomForestClassifier, GradientBoostingClassifier, tree, GaussianNB, and svm from sklearn
+* tensorflow and keras from TensorFlow
+* xgboost
-DecisionTreeClassifier from sklearn.tree
+* DecisionTreeClassifier from sklearn.tree
-plotly.express
+* plotly.express

 #### Clone the repository:
 git clone https://github.com/Surya-Rajput/AIDI_1002_FinalTermProject.git